RaymondBello/Telemetry-UI/README.md

 $ pip3 install -r requirements.txt
 $ python3 interface.py
 ```
 if you don't have the electronics you can still use it!
-When the terminal asks you to write a serial port, write anything and it will work, obviously it won't trace any data.
+It will plot random data for a specified time step `RANDOM_PLOT_STEP=1000` by default.

 ## How does it work?
 ### How does it sample?
-Every 500 ms a sample is taken, this number comes from the Arduino data rate.
+Every 10 ms a sample is taken.
 The loop is:
 ```
 timer = pg.QtCore.QTimer()